0xAkuti/hardhat-clearsign/plugin/README.md

 - Built for Hardhat 3 using the new plugin architecture
 - Hooks into compilation process with the `--generate-7-7-3-0` global flag
 - **NEW**: Adds a `publish-kg` task for publishing Smart Contract Metadata to The Graph Knowledge Graph
+- **NEW**: Adds a `fetch-kg` task for retrieving Smart Contract Metadata from The Graph Knowledge Graph

 ## Usage